openbridge/airbridge/README.md

 ```
 How this data is represented in your destination will vary according to configs you supplied.

+## Overview of Configs
 For Airbridge to work, it needs Airbyte defined configs.
-Configs define credentials and catalogs.
+Configs define required credentials and catalog for Airbyte to work.

-## Overview of Configs
 In our example `run` command we passed a collection of arguments.

 First, we defined the Airbyte docker source image name.
 We used `-i airbyte/source-stripe` in our command because we want to use Stripe as a source.

  Next, we set the destination.
 This is where you want `airbyte/source-stripe` data to land.
 In our command, we used `-w airbyte/destination-s3` because we want data from Stripe to be sent to our Amazon S3 data lake.

  We passed `-c /env/stripe-catalog.json` because this reflects the catalog of the `airbyte/source-stripe` source.
-The catalog defines the schemas and other elements of what is supplied via `airbyte/source-stripe`.
+The catalog defines the schemas and other elements that define the outputs of `airbyte/source-stripe`.

- Lastly, we set a tmp location to store the data from the source prior to sending it to your destination.
+ Lastly, we set a location to store the data from the source prior to sending it to your destination.
 We passed `-o /tmp/467d8d8c57ea4eaea7670d2b9aec7ecf` to store the output of `airbyte/source-stripe` prior to posting to `airbyte/destination-s3`.

+### Example: Swapping Sources
-You could quickly switch things up, using `airbyte/source-klaviyo` and keep your destination of `airbyte/destination-s3`.
+You could quickly switch things up from Stripe to using `airbyte/source-klaviyo` while keeping your destination the same (`airbyte/destination-s3`).

-All you need to do is swap Klaviyo source(`klaviyo-source-config.json`) and catalog(`klaviyo-catalog.json`), but leave unchanged S3 (`s3-destination-config.json`) and the local source output(`/airbridge/tmp/mydataoutput/`).
+All you need to do is swap Klaviyo source (`klaviyo-source-config.json`) and catalog (`klaviyo-catalog.json`), but leave unchanged S3 (`s3-destination-config.json`) and the local source output (`/airbridge/tmp/mydataoutput/`).

 ### Passing Your Config Arguments
  The following arguments can be provided to Airbridge: